simukappu/activity_notification/README.md

 end
 ```

-Then, you can access several pages like */users/1/notifications* and manage open/unopen of notifications using **notifications_controller**.
+Then, you can access several pages like */users/1/notifications* and manage open/unopen of notifications using *[ActivityNotification::NotificationsController](/app/controllers/activity_notification/notifications_controller.rb)*.
 If you use Devise integration and you want to configure simple default routes for authenticated users, see [Configuring simple default routes](#configuring-simple-default-routes).

 #### Routes with scope